Nandu96/File-String-Replacer/README.md

 ```
 NOTE:
-1. Make sure the folder contents have proper read accesses.
+1. Make sure the folder contents have proper read access.
 2. In addition to file contents, file names and folder names are also replaced in case a match is found.
 ```

 ## Example